antomanolov/antomanolov/README.md

-- 🔭 I’m currently working on The Odin Project, my blog project, the Pokemon game for my portfolio and sharpening my Python skills
+- 🔭 I’m currently working on The Odin Project, my blog project, and sharpening my codding skills += adding more programming tools in my arsenal.

-- 🌱 I’m currently learning and exercising algorithms.
+- 🌱 Learning and exercising algorithms.
 It has been very hard to get a grasp on, but I am getting better!